 Better yet, there are extremely useful Google Search Operators you should use to search for targeted sites that contain these key phrases.
 Read on to learn more.

 Google Search Operators to Find Sites that Accept Guest Posts

 Google search operators are special commands you can use when submitting a Google search that help to refine your search in different ways.

 Combined with our knowledge of common guest post footprints, we have a recipe for an extremely powerful method in which you will be able to find guest posting sites by the hundreds if not thousands.

-Specific Query – When you put text inside of quotation marks, it searches for websites with those exact words in that exact order on their website.
+Specific Query – When you put text inside of quotation marks, it searches any site with those exact words in that exact order throughout the site.

 ex: “submit an article” finds websites with that exact phrase on the website.

 Title Search – Use the search operator intitle:keyword to find websites that have that keyword in a page title.
 You can also use allintitle:keywords to find sites with page titles with a comination of keywords.

 ex: “intitle:SEO” finds pages with “SEO” in the title.